-- Cadavers are stored in the refrigerator. - They are stored in the refrigerator during the practical work days and collected in the tray in the Anatomy Special Practical Work Room at the end of the last day of the practical work, and kept until incineration. - Refrigerator should be regularly cleaned and disinfected.
+- Cadavers are stored in the refrigerator. - They are stored in the refrigerator during the practical workdays collected in the tray in the Anatomy Special Practical Work Room at the end of the last day of the practical work and kept until incineration. - A refrigerator should be regularly cleaned and disinfected.